richardatval/www.yesproject.org/what-you-can-do/lead-and-inspire-people-like-you.md

 As part of the Leadership Group you will develop a range of new skills and achievements that you can showcase on your CV to potential employees.

+### When can I get started?

+The Youth Leadership Group meet on Tuesday afternoons.
+If you would like to find out more and go along to a meeting then [get in touch.](https://www.yesproject.org/get-started/)

 ### About YES Youth Leadership Group

 The YES Leadership Group is a team of young people that make sure the YES Project is appealing, relevant and engaging to 15 to 24 year olds.
 Voluntary Action LeicesterShire (VAL) coordinates this group.